vuestorefront/vue-storefront/packages/core/docs/migrate/2.5.0/overview.md

 ## Prevent generating cookies during Server-Side Rendering

-We made changes to the internationalization that prevents generation of the currency, locale, and country cookies during Server-Side Rendering.
-This will allow better caching of the responses.
+We changed the internationalization to prevent the generation of currency, locale, and country cookies during Server-Side Rendering.
+These changes will allow for better caching of the responses.
 Internationalization cookies are now generated only in the browser.

 Follow the steps below to upgrade your existing projects: